 - The Digital Code revamps the legal regimes in the telecommunications sector, improves the functioning of the Electronic Communications Regulatory Authority, and clarifies issues relating to the regulation of competition among operators.

-- The Digital Code establishes the use of electronic seals and the regime applicable to certification service providers, establishes an attractive legal framework to improve the Internet of Things (IoT), and clarifies the responsibility of the actors of Internet.
+- The Digital Code establishes the use of electronic tools and the regime applicable to trust service providers, establishes an attractive legal framework to improve the Internet of Things (IoT), and clarifies the responsibility of the actors of Internet.

 - The Digital Code secures the conclusion of online contracts, anticipates future uses of personal data, adapts criminal law to cyber criminality, and creates a National Agency for Security and Information Systems as well as a Central Office for the fight against cyber criminality.

 Benin Digital Code is intended to provide the legal security required for public and private partners, local start-ups as well as international investors.
 This is likely to accelerate the development of very high speed broadband infrastructures throughout the country, deploy online services for the benefit of consumers and lead to digital economy, a vector of inclusive growth.
 We expect that the new legislation would allow the country to achieve its ambition to become the “digital leader of the African continent”.